h0uter/situational-graph/README.md

 ## Introduction
 It is expected of robots to interact more richly with the world.
 Which is why us roboticists are no longer content with simply detecting and recognizing objects in images.
 Instead, what is desired is higher-level understanding and reasoning about complete dynamic 3D scenes.
-In robotics and related research fields, the study of understanding is often referred to as semantics, which dictates what does the world _‘mean'_ to a robot, this is strongly tied to the question of _how to represent that meaning._ This twofold challenge of semantic mapping lies at the intersection of computer vision, task & motion planning, and simultaneous localization & mapping.
+In robotics and related research fields, the study of understanding is often referred to as semantics, which dictates what does the world _‘mean'_ to a robot, this is strongly tied to the question of _how to represent that meaning._ Part o this twofold challenge is **semantic mapping**, which lies at the intersection of computer vision, task & motion planning, and simultaneous localization & mapping.
 My goal is to advance the design principles of semantic mapping to generalize its integration across task domains.

 <img src="documentation/villa%20frontier%20exploration.gif" alt="alt text" width="500" height="whatever">